tballison/tika-gui-v2/README.md

  * `./tika-gui.sh`

 # Program Maturity
 This is just the beginning.
 Everything is still in a state of flux and is subject to change.

+***HELP WANTED!!!***

 # Initial Design Thoughts
 This breaks substantially from Tika's current user interface.